 What does our gender pay gap data tell us and our progress to date?

-Like many other organisations, our pay and bonus pay gap is largely due to the lower representation of female leaders in senior roles.
-The mean average bonus pay gap between Managers to Directors is 36% (and 31% median) and this gap is also largely a result of underrepresentation of female talent in science and technology, which is an industry wide challenge.
+Like many other organisations, our gender pay and bonus pay gap is largely due to the lower representation of female leaders in senior roles.
+Within our bonus eligible population, the mean average bonus pay gap between our Managers to Directors is 17%, which has also reduced from last year by 19% (median gap is at 27%) This particular bonus gap is largely a result of underrepresentation of female talent in science and technology, which is an industry wide challenge.
+There have been several initiatives put in place to work towards bridging this gap and that has helped reduce the overall bonus gap on median by 8.8% (39.9% last year) and 21.1% reduction on overall mean bonus gap (78.7% last year).

-- Ensure equity of opportunity through the provision of talent development programmes and network building opportunities
+2. Ensure equity of opportunity through the provision of talent development, progression and network building opportunities

 We will continue to appoint the best people for all our roles, but want to ensure we have removed any barriers which could discourage female candidates from applying or being successful.
 Our 2021 female graduate intake for our Early Careers programme already stands at 58%.
-In addition to this we will continue to address equity of growth opportunities through formalised talent development programmes such as the Female Executive Sponsorship Programme, which is currently implemented in our Financial Services industry team and in the new cohort of our Next Generation Leadership Team.
+In addition to this we will continue to address equity of growth opportunities through formalised talent development programmes such as the Female Executive Sponsorship Programme, which was implemented in our Financial Services industry team and in the new cohort of our Next Generation Leadership Team.
 The Next Generation Leadership Team provides high-potential talent with leadership exposure and experiences to prepare them for future leadership roles within our organisation.
+In 2022 we have also launched a new program called RISE which is a holistic global women’s development program.

-Finally, we will continue to seek the support of all UK colleagues in creating an inclusive environment that helps us achieve our gender diversity goals faster and to enable everyone at Publicis Sapient the opportunity to thrive.
+Finally, we will continue to seek the support of all UK colleagues in creating an inclusive environment that helps us achieve our gender diversity goals faster and to enable everyone at Publicis Sapient the opportunity to thrive through learning, driving accountability for change and building practices that create equity.

 Managing Director, U.K., Publicis Sapient